-$^{^{\}rm 8}$ This link takes you to a page on the SiteWorks website where you will find this document.
+&lt;sup>8 This link takes you to a page on the SiteWorks website where you will find this information.
 See also Appendix A

 4a u3a Groups Display options

 The main enhancements to groups are being able to show or hide items such as status, time, and venue, ability to display in alphabetical order groups horizontally or vertically and filtering groups by category.
 You also have control over the sort order of the groups.